Nazgol Khosravi

 And the worst?

 Technology has improved transparency and speed in the conveyancing transaction; however, it has also created expectations amongst clients and referrers that transactions should move instantly.
-There is still two sides to a transaction in a majority of conveyancing transactions and numerous different parties, legal complexities and dependencies that cannot always be accelerated as the process still needs to be complied with.
+There are still two sides to a transaction in a majority of conveyancing transactions and numerous different parties, legal complexities and dependencies that cannot always be accelerated as the process still needs to be complied with.

 Do you think conveyancing will ever be fully digitalised?